 Annual Loan Limits - Subsidized and Unsubsidized Loan

 |Independent Student (and dependent student whose parents were denied a PLUS Loan||Combined Base Limit for Subsidized and Unsubsidized Loans||Additional Limit for Unsubsidized Loans||Total Limit for Unsubsidized Loans (minus Subsidized amounts)|

 |Third-Year and Beyond Undergraduate||$5,500||$7,000||$12,500|

-Repayment of Stafford loans begins six months after the borrower graduates, leaves school, or drops to below half-time status.
+Repayment of Direct Subsidized and Unsubsidized loans begins six months after the borrower graduates, leaves school, or drops to below half-time status.

 Please note: All students who borrow any federal loan are required to complete mandatory loan entrance requirements upon enrolment and loan exit requirements upon graduation or withdrawal from LIM.

 Federal Direct Parent Loans for Undergraduate Students (PLUS)

 Parents of dependent students who are enrolled at least half-time may be eligible for a Federal Direct Plus Loan.
 These loans are based on creditworthiness.
 Parents may borrow up to the cost of education less all other financial aid.
 Parents should complete the PLUS application at www.studentloans.gov.
 Repayment of principal and interest begins within 60 days of receipt of the loan.
 For the 2014-15 academic year the interest rate on PLUS loans in the Direct Loan program is set at a fixed interest rate of 7.21%.
 For loans made after July 1, 2015these rates are subject to change.